ailenus/java-notes/readme.md

 ### Stream Pipelines

 - consists of operations that run on stream to produce result
+- 3 parts
+  - source
+  - intermediate operations
-- 3 parts — source, intermediate operations, and terminal operation
+  - terminal operation
 - terminal operation required to start the process (lazy evaluation)
 - each stream only used once, no longer usable after terminal operation

 ### Creating Streams